kubernetes/website/content/en/docs/tutorials/security/apparmor.md

 {{< note >}}
-The functional support for the deprecated AppArmor annotation `container.apparmor.security.beta.kubernetes.io/[container_name]` is going to be removed with the release of Kubernetes v1.30.
+The functional support for the deprecated AppArmor annotation `container.apparmor.security.beta.kubernetes.io/[container_name]` will be removed in a future release of Kubernetes.
 Please always use the native API fields in favor of the annotations.
 {{< /note >}}